tangowithcode/tango_with_django_2/manuscript/chapter12-bootstrap.md

 Now take a look at the [Bootstrap 4.0 website](http://getbootstrap.com/).
 The website provides you with sample code and examples of the different components that the toolkit provides, and provides you with examples and documentation on how to style them by adding in the appropriate markup and/or code.
 In addition, the website also provides a number of [complete example layouts](http://getbootstrap.com/examples/) from which we can base our design for Rango on.

 To style Rango we have identified that the [dashboard layout](https://getbootstrap.com/docs/4.2/examples/dashboard/) more or less meets our needs.
 The layout provides us with a menu bar at the top, a sidebar (which we will use to show categories), and a main content pane in which we can display page-specific information.
+You can see the example layout in [the figure below](#fig-bootstrap-dashboard).

-{id="fig-admin-completed"}
+{id="fig-bootstrap-dashboard"}
 ![Version 4 of the Bootstrap dashboard layout, as taken from the Twitter Bootstrap examples website.
 This is the layout we will be working with in this chapter.](images/ch12-bootstrap-dashboard.png)

 To tailor the dashboard HTML source to our Rango app, we need to make a number of modifications.
 Rather than going through and doing this yourself, the modified HTML source is available from our [GitHub Repository](http://bit.ly/twd-bootstrap-base), but for completeness is also shown below.

 Download and save the HTML source for our modified dashboard layout to a file called `bootstrap-base.html`.
-Like all other templates specific to Rango, this should be placed within your `templates/rango/` directory.
+Like all other templates specific to Rango, this should be placed within your `<Workspace>/tango_with_django_project/templates/rango/` directory.

 Below is a list of all the different modifications we made to the original dashboard HTML source.